jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ian-pooley-slyfox.md

 **RR:** Hey Ian!
 You were in Sydney last month and played at [SLYFOX](https://www.facebook.com/slyfoxenmore/) and [S.A.S.H](https://www.facebook.com/sashsundays/) - two very different settings.
 How did you find them?

 **Ian:** I’ve played SASH a few times.
 SASH by day is a lot of fun - really energetic and fun crowd.
 This time it started raining heavily in the middle of my set.
 It was crazy !
 We had to move the booth , set up umbrellas and wipe the CDJs all while I was playing.
-The crowd was phenomenal, they went crazy hahaha !
-I played Sly Fox for the first time this time and it was very nice .
-The venue is more intimate and you are really close to the crowd , i like that .
+The crowd was phenomenal, they went crazy hahaha!
+I played SLYFOX for the first time and it was very nice .
+The venue is more intimate and you are really close to the crowd - I like that .
 The sound system is great too !

 **RR:** The last time you were in Australia was 2 years ago.
 How was the experience?

-**Ian:** Very nice .
-I played Something Else at Burdekin first and the SASH by day and by night .
-Really cool
+**Ian:** Very nice.
+I played [Something Else](https://ravereviewz.net.au/interview/alex-dimitr%C3%B6ff-something-else) at Burdekin first and the SASH by day and by night.
+Really cool!

 **RR:** You run 2 successful labels, [Pooledmusic](https://www.facebook.com/Pooledmusic) and Montage - focusing on house and techno, respectively.
 What are the challenges you face in managing the two?

 **Ian: **I’d say finding new talent , people who haven’t released much previously and who relate to my own sound.
-Indira Paganotto is a perfect example for that.
+[Indira Paganotto](https://www.facebook.com/IndiraPaganotto/) is a perfect example for that.
 Her tracks always sound that they could’ve been produced by me.

 **RR:** You also have some serious kit in your studio - can you tell us about your most prized piece of equipment?

-**Ian: **The Akai MPC 3000 is the heart of my studio , it controls all my synthesizers and drum machines and i use it in every track.
+**Ian: **The Akai MPC 3000 is the heart of my studio, it controls all my synthesizers and drum machines and I use it in every track.

 ![](/img/ian pooley-studio.jpeg)